 I think the birthplace of closure is within.
 And it is our personal responsibility to pursue peace when we walk away from something that is no longer true enough.

 No therapist can do it for you.
 No amount of time can do it for you.
-Closure is not bred from any source that lies outside of yourself.
-And it will not flourish until you’ve created a healing environment around your heart to keep the bullshit out.
+Closure is not built by any extraneous source that lies outside of yourself.
+And it will not thrive until you’ve created a healing environment around your heart to keep the bullshit out.

 You have to want it bad enough because true closure is felt only after the hard work, consistency, and relentless discipline are done.

 Ultimately, what you allow is what will continue.

 And until you make the decision to change and commit yourself to those three things, you will likely remain stuck.

 What you allow, is what will continue.
 And what you allow will continue to have power over your mind, your emotions, and perhaps most importantly—your potential.

 This is not to diminish the fact that losing love and losing people are two of the toughest experiences we suffer through as human beings.
 But when it comes to finding the strength to walk away from pain and heartbreak, sometimes a no-go-backs policy is the only way out of the hole.